kg-bnu/EVGeoQA/README.md

 ⚠️ **Note:** This work is currently under review.
 The complete dataset and the associated code repository will be made publicly available upon acceptance of the paper.

-In the interim, additional sample instances are available in the `/dataset` directory for reference.
-These samples illustrate the structure and diversity of the proposed benchmark.

 ---

 ## GeoRover Framework: Tool-Augmented Geo-Spatial Agent